hwkim301/OvertheWire/bandit/bandit00.md

 When you `ssh` to the remote machine it, you need to enter the password for this level(bandit0).

 The `-p` in `ssh` means port.
-So were connecting to port number 2220.
+So we'll be connecting to port number 2220.

 ```bash